top of page

 Pimenta has published more than 80 books in several countries, created more than 200 compositions, 50 cds, has exhibited internationally, and his works have been included in Britannica Encyclopedia since 1991.
 He is a member of the New York Academy of Sciences, the American Association for the Advancement of Science among many other institutions, and received the gold medal of the Academy of Arts, Sciences and Letters of Paris in 2017.

 In the 1970s Pimenta began developing four-dimensional music notations inside VR, including AI.
 In 1980 he coined the concept of “virtual architecture”, creating the first virtual planet of the world, anticipating Second Life by more than twenty years for which he received an AICA, UNESCO and Council of Europe Prize in 1994.
 Between 1987 and 1996 he was one of the coordinators of the first video art and electronic art festivals in the world, together with René Berger, Nan June Paik, Francis Ford Coppola, Bill Viola, Pierre Restany and Edgar Morin among others in Locarno, Switzerland.
 He worked with John Cage, and was a commissioned composer for Merce Cunningham during Cage’s seven last years of life, continuing to work with Cunningham over more than thirty years.
-He lives between Locarno, New York and Lisbon and his website – started in 1993 is emanuelpimenta.net Full bio here
+He lives between Locarno, New York and Lisbon and his website – started in 1993 is emanuelpimenta.net Biography here

 bottom of page